Employees have now become the nub of the concern of every organization. There has been a shift from employee engagement to employee experience.

 Since an influencer is a regular employee, in most cases, they will be aware of the experience that their colleagues are having.

 These influencers can easily be identified by using simple employee engagement survey ideas.
-Asking employees who they interact with most or whose advice they seek when facing issues at work can point you towards the influencers in the organization.
+Asking employees who they interact with most or whose advice they seek when facing issues at work in the office or work from home can point you towards the influencers in the organization.

 Engagement hack 2: Become more accessible